oduwsdl/Memento-aware-Browser/src/tools/metrics/histograms/README.md

 ## Histogram Expiry

-Histogram expiry is specified by **'expires_after'** attribute in histogram descriptions in histograms.xml.
+Histogram expiry/expiration is specified by the `expires_after` attribute in histogram descriptions in histograms.xml.
 The attribute can be specified as date in **YYYY-MM-DD** format or as Chrome milestone in **M**\*(e.g. M68) format.
 In the latter case, the actual expiry date is about 12 weeks after that branch is cut, or basically when it is replaced on the "stable" channel by the following release.

 After a histogram expires, it will cease to be displayed on the dashboard.